nep-pack/NonlinearEigenproblems.jl/docs/src/tutorial_fortran1.md

 (Note: The example below is based on `Mder_NEP` and `Mder_Mlincomb_NEP` which are available starting from NEP-PACK version 0.2.5.)

 We saw above how to compute a derivative matrix with a fortran call.
-This is sufficient to define a NEP in NEP-PACK using the `Mder_NEP` type.
+This is sufficient to define a NEP-object in NEP-PACK using the `Mder_NEP` type.

 ```julia